codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 For example, when adding a new repository on Codacy you can copy the tool and code pattern configurations from an existing repository that's already configured, and then tweak and adapt the settings for your new repository.

 !!! tip
+    To ensure that multiple repositories consistently follow the same tool and code pattern configurations, [use an organization coding standard](../organizations/using-a-coding-standard.md) instead.

-    You can also copy the tool and code pattern configurations [from one repository to multiple target repositories](../organizations/copying-code-patterns-between-repositories.md).
+    Alternatively, you can also copy the tool and code pattern configurations [from one repository to multiple target repositories](../organizations/copying-code-patterns-between-repositories.md).

 <!--code-patterns-copy-start-->
 !!! important